 Angiosperms possess several unique features that distinguish them from other plant groups, including:

-- Flowers: The most recognizable feature, flowers are specialized reproductive structures that facilitate pollination.
+- Flowers: The most recognizable feature, flowers are specialized reproductive structures that enable pollination.
 They come in a vast array of shapes, sizes, colors, and scents, attracting a diverse range of pollinators such as insects, birds, and mammals.

 - Ovary and Fruit: The ovary, which encloses the ovules (which become seeds after fertilization), is another defining characteristic.
 After fertilization, the ovary develops into a fruit, which serves to protect the seeds and aid in their dispersal.